AFrederick13/Decoded-Codex/pages/index.md

 search: false
 ---

-## Decoded Codex
+# Decoded Codex

-# Your guide to exploring and understanding the world's diverse religions and philosophies.
+## Your guide to exploring and understanding the world's diverse religions and philosophies.

-## Explore Topics

 <div id="search"></div>